kitamura102/test.tokokai.or.jp/wp-content/plugins/all-in-one-seo-pack/readme.txt

 * Fixed: PHP notice in Author SEO (E-E-A-T) addon due to translations loaded too early.
 * Fixed: SEO Site Score widget sometimes not displaying results.

-**New in Version 4.8.2**

-* New: Index Status Report - Quickly identify which posts are indexed by Google and why others aren’t—with granular details on crawl status, fetch results, robots.txt and structured data.
-* Updated: Improved Table of Contents block rendering performance.
-* Updated: Hardened limit and order clauses in database queries.
-* Fixed: WP 6.8 deprecation warning for default Table of Contents and FAQ block styles.
-* Fixed: Potential page freeze issue when converting Table of Contents block from Group to Columns via block toolbar.
-* Fixed: Console error in Table of Contents block when switching between Visual and Code Editor in Block Editor.

 **See our [changelog on aioseo.com](https://aioseo.com/changelog/?utm_source=wprepo&utm_medium=link&utm_campaign=aioseo) for previous releases.**

 == Frequently Asked Questions ==